juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 For your classes to be recognized and processed by the JSON tools here, you must mark them as such.
 There are two possible options for your classes to be picked up by the JSON processor:

 * The `JsonObject` attribute will mark your class as a JSON object.
 Fields of this class will be serialized under a name.
 The fields you want to have serialized can be marked with the `JsonField` attribute.
-By default, the field's name is used.
-But a custom one can be provided.
+By default, the field's name is used, but a custom one can be provided.

 * The `JsonArray` attribute will mark your class as a JSON array.
 Fields of this class will be serialized using an index value.
 They can be marked with the `JsonIndex` attribute along with their index location.